DHCP Snooping for Network Security

 DHCP Snooping Support

-DHCP allocates IP addresses dynamically, leasing addresses to devices so that the addresses can be reused when they are no longer needed by the devices to which they were assigned.
-Hosts and end devices that require IP addresses obtained through DHCP must communicate with a DHCP server across the LAN.
+Dynamic Host Configuration Protocol (DHCP) dynamically allocates IP addresses to devices, leasing addresses that can be reused when no longer needed.
+Hosts or end devices that require IP addresses through DHCP must communicate with a DHCP server across the LAN.

 Benefits of DHCP Snooping